 To achieve this goal, I used the data from six corpora of the languages of Russia: Russian (Corpus of Rogovatka dialect (Ter-Avanesova et al., 2018), Ustja River Basin Corpus (Daniel, Dobrushina, & von Waldenfels, 2018)), Azeri (Corpus of Qakh Dialect of the Azeri Language (Linguistic Convergence Laboratory, n.d.)), Bashkir (Spoken corpora of the Bashkir language (Ovsyannikova, Say, Aplonova, Smetina, & Sokur, 2017)), Beserman (‘The Spoken Corpus of the Beserman Language’, 2018), and Chukchi (‘The Multimedia Corpus of the Chukchi Language’, 2018).
 With this data, I have designed several statistical Multilevel Mixed-Effects Models, representing different assumptions regarding the structure of the data and the importance of factors.
-The Multilevel Mixed-Effects Models were used because of the lack of independence between observations, as one observation in the sample equals to one utterance and there are multiple observation from one speaker, and the independence of observations in one of the fundamental assumptions of the regression analysis (Draper & Smith, 1998, p.
+The Multilevel Mixed-Effects Models were used because of the lack of independence between observations, as one observation in the sample equals to one utterance and there are multiple observations from one speaker.
+The independence of observations in one of the fundamental assumptions of the regression analysis (Draper & Smith, 1998, p.
 61).
 The Multilevel Mixed-Effects Models allow using regression analysis in a situation of independence violation.

 There were six models, grouped in pairs.
 Each pair had a different combination of population-level and group-level factors.
 Within a pair, models differed only by the parameter of presence/absence of language group-level factor.
 Each model was implemented both in frequentist and Bayesian statistical paradigms.
 In accordance with the hypothesis, it was expected, that models without language group-level factor will describe the data at least not worse than models with this factor.
 The models were compared using ANOVA (for frequentist models) and Bayes factor (for Bayesian models).